hgassen/custom-page-list/README.md

 * Set separators
 * Set image options
 * Set datetime format for "created" and "modified" fields.
 (For all other datetime fields, the output format is taken from the field's definition.)
-* Show an additional link to edit the template associated with a page
+* Show an additional link to edit the template associated with a page (superuser only)
 * Set custom parameters (see next section)